 2021

-Sarasota, FL (pop.
+Sarasota, Florida (pop.
 56,919) — As part of their 10 year charter review process, the question about form of government and whether to have a mayor elected at-large emerged in the Charter Review Committee discussions.
-ICMA was called upon to meet with the Charter Review Committee and provide expert testimony on the distinctions between mayor-council and council-manager cities. the Charter Review Committee is expected to bring final recommendation to the City Council in 2022 for final recommendation to the voters.
+ICMA was called upon to meet with the Charter Review Committee and provide expert testimony on the distinctions between mayor-council and council-manager cities. the Charter Review Committee is expected to bring final recommendation to the city council in 2022 for final recommendation to the voters.

-Buffalo, NY (pop.
+Buffalo, New York (pop.
 886,000) — Members of the Buffalo Common Council have raised the need for greater collaboration and professional expertise in the administration of government.
-Following a number of debates, the Common Council called upon ICMA to provide expert testimony to help inform distinctions between various forms of government and to identify the potential opportunities that a professional administrator or a change to council-manager form of government might offer.
-No decisions have been made, but ICMA remains in dialogue to continue to help inform the Common Council's future decision-making on the issue should it come forward in the future.
+Following a number of debates, the common council called upon ICMA to provide expert testimony to help inform distinctions between various forms of government and to identify the potential opportunities that a professional administrator or a change to council-manager form of government might offer.
+No decisions have been made, but ICMA remains in dialogue to continue to help inform the common council's future decision-making on the issue should it come forward in the future.

-Burnsville, NC (pop.
+Burnsville, North Carolina (pop.
 1,667) — To address the need for greater accountability in the administration of government, the ICMA provided information and technical guidance on how the council-manager system operates to assure greater accountability through professional administration of government.
-Following those discussions, the Town Council held public hearings and ultimately adopted a change to council-manager form of government and hired their first town manager in September 2021.
+Following those discussions, the town council held public hearings and ultimately adopted a change to council-manager form of government and hired their first town manager in September 2021.

-Ithaca, NY (pop.
-30,569) — ICMA engaged with city officials in Ithaca, NY to inform about distinction in form of government and to identify how the council-manager form of government might help the city to address the growing complexities of their local government.
-After a number of information sessions with government professionals, including ICMA and New York State City County Management Association members, the City Council approved a referendum to create a City Manager position, which will go before the voters in November 2022.
+Ithaca, New York (pop.
+30,569) — ICMA engaged with city officials in Ithaca to inform about distinction in form of government and to identify how the council-manager form of government might help the city to address the growing complexities of their local government.
+After a number of information sessions with government professionals, including ICMA and New York State City County Management Association members, the city council approved a referendum to create a city manager position, which will go before the voters in November 2022.

-Portland, OR (pop.
-661,419) — As part of its required 10-year charter review, Portland, OR is investigating alternatives to its current commission form of government.
+Portland, Oregon (pop.
+661,419) — As part of its required 10-year charter review, Portland is investigating alternatives to its current commission form of government.
 ICMA has provided expert testimony and organized two information sessions with the Charter Review Commission to help inform them of the distinctions between commissioner, mayor-council, and council-manager forms of government.
 Recommendations are expected in 2022.

-Portland, ME (pop.
-65,835) — As Portland conducts a review of is City Charter, members of the Charter Review Commission have advocated for eliminating the council-manager form of government.
+Portland, Maine (pop.
+65,835) — As Portland conducts a review of is city charter, members of the Charter Review Commission have advocated for eliminating the council-manager form of government.
 With support from Maine Town and City Managers Association, ICMA has supported local efforts to inform the value of professional management in local government and the benefits of council-manager systems.
 The Charter Review Commission plans to deliver final recommendation in 2022.

-Bridgewater, MA (pop.
+Bridgewater, Massachusetts (pop.
 27,975) — ICMA provided information regarding the council-manager form of government to inform the charter committee during deliberations regarding the potential to change the form of government.
-Final recommendations for charter amendments included maintaining the Council-Manager form.
+Final recommendations for charter amendments included maintaining the council-manager form.
 (June)

-Elkins, WV (pop.
+Elkins, West Virginia (pop.
 6,934) — ICMA supported local efforts to change from the mayor-council system to a council-manager system by providing information and insight into the distinctions between the forms of government to their charter committee.
-The committee recommended the change in form of government to the Council, and the measure was presented to the voters.
+The committee recommended the change in form of government to the council, and the measure was presented to the voters.
 The ballot measure to change to council-manager form of government failed 685 to 334.
 (March)

 2020

-Baltimore, MD (pop.
-585,708) — ICMA provided information on the value of professional management and the benefit of hiring a City Administrator to manage the daily operations of government.
-Voters approved the ballot initiative to add a City Administrator position to be appointed by the Mayor and approved by the City Council.
+Baltimore, Maryland (pop.
+585,708) — ICMA provided information on the value of professional management and the benefit of hiring a city administrator to manage the daily operations of government.
+Voters approved the ballot initiative to add a city administrator position to be appointed by the Mayor and approved by the city council.
 (Nov 3)

-Saratoga Springs, NY (pop.
+Saratoga Springs, New York (pop.
 28,355)—Supported efforts to change the city charter from a commission form of government to council-manager form of government.
 The measure failed.
 (Nov 3)

 Deer Park, Ohio (pop.
 5,600)—Residents approved charter amendment to adopt a council-manager form of government (November 3)

-Eagle Lake, TX (pop.
+Eagle Lake, Texas (pop.
 3,739)—ICMA provided information on how Council-Manager form of government operates.
 Council adopted a resolution to replace the Alderman form of government with the Council-Manager form (November)

-Beaverton, OR (pop.
+Beaverton, Oregon (pop.
 99,000)—Residents adopted charter amendment to replace the mayor-council system with the council-manager form of government (May)

-Ashland, OR (pop.
+Ashland, Oregon (pop.
 21,621)—Residents adopted the charter amendment to replace the mayor-council system with the council-manager form of government (May)

 2019